 - Attachment #7 -- (Paper) Shielded Payload Containers Will Enhance the Safety and Efficiency of the DOE's RH Waste Disposal Operations (10 pp, 192K)

 - Attachment #8 -- (Presentation) Shielded Payload Containers Will Enhance the Safety and Efficiency of the DOE's RH Waste Disposal Operations (28 pp, 2590K)

-On December 11, 2008, EPA responded with additional comments regarding DOE's submissions.
+On December 11, 2008, the EPA responded with additional comments regarding the DOE's submissions.
 These comments can be found below in Adobe .pdf format:

 - EPA -- Letter to DOE transmitting additional comments on Shielded Containers (12/11/08) (PDF) (4 pp, 282K)